 Oaxaca City has so much to offer both as a destination in its own right and a base to explore the surrounding region.
-The state capital retains a small-town feel with colourful, colonial-style buildings lining the warren of cobblestone streets.
-The cities tallest buildings are its many ornate churches which act as reference points as you explore the historic town center.
+The state capital retains a small-town feel with colorful, colonial-style buildings lining the warren of cobblestone streets.
+The city’s tallest buildings are its many ornate churches which act as reference points as you explore the historic town center.

 Oaxaca has become a haven for artists, fashionistas, and restauranteurs from Mexico and around the world.
 Pottery, painting, mezcal, coffee, food, and an exciting bar and cafe culture are just some of the drawcards that have helped put this vibrant city on tourist’s radar.